What to do when you fall sick just before a major Oxford examination

 in

-Should you fall ill before the examination, this could negatively impact your grades, especially because the grades are weighted towards a singular examination at the end of the degree.
+Should you fall ill before the examination, this could have a significant adverse impact on your grades, especially because the final grade is heavily weighted towards final examination at the end of the degree.
 There is an appeals process but do note that anecdotally, few cases are successful.
 Furthermore, there is a strict timeline on submission of appeals within 20 working days, and a lot to read up on.

 As such, I make a few key recommendations upfront – if you are student who is sick now before exams, please consider the below carefully.